vineet-shekhawat/Attendance-Utility-System/README.md

 # Attendance-Utility-System

-Implementation of online attendance system for colleges/universities using:
+Implementation of online attendance system for colleges/universities using Monolith:
 JAVA
 Spring Boot
 MySQL
-MangoDB(TODO)
+MangoDB
 Tomcat

+Convert to microservice design with message queues(to make async) : TODO